microsoft/vscode-docs/docs/python/tutorial-azure-functions.md

 ### Sync local settings to Azure

 The **Upload settings** button in the deployment message popup applies any changes you've made to your `local.settings.json` file to Azure.
 You can also invoke the command on the **Azure Functions** explorer by expanding the Functions project node, right-clicking **Application Settings**, and selecting **Upload local settings...**.
+You can also use the Command Palette to select the **Azure Functions: Upload Local Settings** command.

 Uploading settings updates any existing settings and adds any new settings defined in `local.settings.json`.
 Uploading doesn't remove any settings from Azure that aren't listed in the local file.
 To remove those settings, expand the **Applications Settings** node in the **Azure Functions** explorer, right-click the setting, and select **Delete Setting...**.
 You can also edit settings directly on the Azure portal.

 To apply any changes you make through the portal or through the **Azure Explorer** to the `local.settings.json` file, right-click the **Application Settings** node and select the **Download remote settings...** command.
+You can also use the Command Palette to select the **Azure Functions: Download Remote Settings** command.

 ## Add a second Function